TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-integral-utility-meter.md

 I added a little bit of future proofing.
 Rather than directly updating `sensor.load_daily`, I update all entities with the `electricity_meter_tariff` label.
 If I add other tariff based utility meters in future, I just need to add the label to have them automated.

-I added the daily peak and off peak load sensors to the dashboard as individual devices.
-I configured the hypervolt charger device to use off peak load as an upstream device.
-This prevents the dashboard from double counting the off peak energy used by the charger.
+I added the daily peak and off-peak load sensors to the dashboard as individual devices.
+I configured the hypervolt charger device to use off-peak load as an upstream device.
+This is meant to prevent the dashboard from double counting the off-peak energy used by the charger.

 {% include candid-image.html src="/assets/images/home-assistant/individual-device-energy-dashboard.png" alt="Individual Devices from Energy Dashboard" %}

+At least it works for two out of the three cards that show individual devices.
+What do you think?
+Does it make sense that the total usage chart shows the energy used by the Hypervolt charger twice?

 # Conclusion